kutyla-philipp/mfbot-docker/README.md

 ## Configure Acc.ini
 - Use the mfbot desktop application to create your Acc.ini initially
-- Setup remote access to mfbot using the Port 1024
+- Setup remote access to mfbot using the Port 1024 (I guess?
+This doesn't seem to be under development anymore.)